joshgerdes/jekyll-uno/_posts/2017-05-03-migrating-my-blog-to-jekyll-and-github-pages.md

 **NOTE** jekyll-uno had some bugs around setting an empty baseurl, you will need [this pull request](https://github.com/joshgerdes/jekyll-uno/pull/60) to make it all work properly

 The URL structure was slightly different from my old blog which uses `/yyyy/m/d/title` as the format.
 I quite like just having the year in the URL so instead of re-implementing my old URL scheme I decided to add in redirects from the original URLs to the new ones.
-To do this I installed a redirection plugin [jekyll-redirect-from](https://github.com/jekyll/jekyll-redirect-from).
+To do this I installed a redirection plugin [jekyll-redirect-from].
 This allows the addition of front matter to list all of the URLs this page is known by.
 For some of my older pages this also includes redirects from when I used blogspot.

 ``` yaml
 redirect_from: